rixx/books.rixx.de/data/reviews/alexander-wales/the-last-christmas/index.md

 - christmas
 ---

-This story has potential, but rationalists and their aversion to humour kind of ruins it.
+This story has potential, but rationalists and their aversion to humour ruins it.
 The Last Christmas is a fun premise, but way too short to build it up properly, and so it ends up all over the place.
-Still: It's pretty short, and a nice read, so if you want to see how an engineer deals with suddenly being Santa, go check it out.
+Still: It's short, and a nice read, so if you want to see how an engineer deals with suddenly being Santa, go check it out.